lupyuen/lupyuen.github.io/src/arm.md

 # Inside NuttX for Cortex-A53

+_What's inside the NuttX code for Cortex-A53?_

-Now we browse the __Source Files__ for the implementation of Cortex-A53 on NuttX.
+Let's browse the __Source Files__ for the implementation of Cortex-A53 on NuttX.

 NuttX treats QEMU as a __Target Board__ (as though it was a dev board).
 Here are the Source Files and Build Configuration for the __QEMU Board__...